Our Position

 Each of these peer-reviewed research projects addresses actual challenges impacting potato production, utilizes the expertise of USDA scientists and independent plant breeders, and delivers measurable improvements in the efficiency and quality of potato production.
 The “non-federal” contributions to these vital projects (provided by growers, state grower organizations and land grant universities) provide more than a two-to-one match to funding provided by NIFA.

-For FY24, given the solid return on investment from NIFA’s potato breeding research program and the demands placed upon it due to phytosanitary challenges facing the potato industry, we request enhanced funding to $4.5 million.
-Examples of successful new potato varieties developed in recent years as a result of these funding dollars include Clearwater (Idaho, Oregon, and Washington), Caribou (Maine), Manistee (Michigan), and Lamoka (New York), providing the industry with industry with various levels of disease resistance and other traits that have reduced grower losses.
+For FY26, given the solid return on investment from NIFA’s potato breeding research program and the demands placed upon it due to phytosanitary challenges facing the potato industry, we again request at least $4 million.
+Examples of successful new potato varieties developed in recent years as a result of these funding dollars include Clearwater (Idaho, Oregon, and Washington), Caribou (Maine), Manistee (Michigan), and Lamoka (New York), , providing the industry with increased levels of disease resistance and other traits that have reduced grower losses and ensured potato production remains based in the United States.

 ARS Potato Collaborative Research Program

-For FY24 NPC is requesting members of Congress to ask the Appropriations Committees to maintain report language in their respective bills that recognizes the value of the ARS Potato Collaborative Research Program.
-ARS funding for the potato research projects under this program is typically around $1.12 million.
+For FY25 NPC is requesting members of Congress to ask the Appropriations Committees to maintain report language in their respective bills that recognizes the value of the ARS Potato Collaborative Research Program.

-We request the following language regarding NIFA Integrated Activities on Pest Management Programs be included in the FY24 Agriculture Appropriations Bill:
+We request the following language regarding NIFA Integrated Activities on Pest Management Programs be included in the FY26 Agriculture Appropriations Bill:

 Potato Research – To minimize the application of pesticides and to maximize the yield and quality of harvested potatoes, the Committee directs the Secretary to support pest management programs in potato growing states.
 Such programs help scientists track potential pest outbreaks and provide growers and industry professionals with current information on specific and timely treatments.
 Additionally, the programs help identify serious diseases, such as late blight, in their early stages, allowing for preventive measures to be put into place quickly to avoid crop losses.